DataDog/documentation/content/en/security/application_security/threats/attacker-explorer.md

 {{< img src="security/application_security/threats/attacker-explorer/attacker_explorer_nav.png" alt="Screenshot of the ASM Attacker Explorer navigation"  >}}

 Each explorer focuses on a specific use case:

 - **Signal Explorer**: List of actionable alerts such as Credential Stuffing Attack or Command Injection.
 Signals have workflow capabilities, a description, severity, and correlated Traces.
 Interactions include user assignment workflows, automated protection, analytics, search, and pivoting to Trace Explorer.
 - **Trace Explorer**: List of evidence for business logic events, such as logins, or attack payloads.
 Interactions include analytics and search.
 - **Attacker Explorer**: List of Flagged and Suspicious Attackers.
 Interactions include:
-  - mass actions for attacker analytics and blocking
+  - Bulk actions for attacker analytics and blocking
-  - drill down into the history of any attacker
+  - Drill-down into the history of any attacker
-  - search
+  - Search
-  - pivoting to other explorers
+  - Pivoting to other explorers

 ### Explore and filter attackers